Resources for Christian Education

 • I believe children’s sermons should always end in prayer.
 And because we learn by mimicking and by repetition, I think its best if the prayer is done in a repeat-after-me style.
 Invite the congregation to join in, too.

 • I believe a children’s sermon should be between 4 to 7 minutes long.
 This is one reason why I am not a big fan of letting the kids talk into the microphone.
 Sometimes they go on for too long.
-Other times they say embarrassing things about themselves or their family that is best left un-amplified.
-Instead, repeat their answers into the microphone, sometimes with a helpful edit.
+Other times they may say embarrassing things about themselves or their family that is best left un-amplified.
+Instead, I will repeat their answers into the microphone, sometimes with a helpful edit.

-• I believe practicing a children’s sermon is essential.
+• I believe practicing a children’s sermon beforehand is essential.
 Once I’m satisfied with the actual message, I run through it at least 5 or 6 times.
 I focus more on memorizing the transition points than I do on memorizing the whole message.
 In the past, I’ve used notecards and recommend you do, too, if you are really nervous.
 But the message sounds a lot better when I speak to the kids without notes.

 • I believe an effective children’s sermon is valuable to an entire congregation and its worship experience.
 Do not underestimate the importance of bringing God’s message to the people and their children.
 I thank you for choosing to share God’s words of love, light and life.